Skip to content

 Reporting & advisory

-Monthly financial package with RPM/CPM by truck and lane, fuel-cost-per-mile benchmarking, maintenance-cost trending, plus advisory on rate negotiation, lane strategy, and fleet expansion.
+A monthly financial package with RPM/CPM by truck and lane, fuel-cost-per-mile benchmarking, and maintenance trending, plus advisory on rate negotiation, lane strategy, and fleet expansion.

 RPM and CPM are the start.
 The next truck purchase is the point.